-Scientists from Stanford University, SLAC National Accelerator Laboratory and the Technical University of Denmark have created a new nickel-gallium catalyst that could potentially used to convert hydrogen and carbon dioxide emissions into methanol at low pressure.
+Scientists from Stanford University, SLAC National Accelerator Laboratory and the Technical University of Denmark have created a new

-In a typical methanol plant, natural gas and water are converted to synthesis gas (syngas), which consists of carbon monoxide, carbon dioxide and hydrogen.
-The syngas is then converted into methanol in a high-pressure process using a catalyst made of copper-zinc-aluminum.
+high-pressure process using a catalyst made of copper-zinc-aluminum.
 Each year, 65 million tons of methanol are produced for use in the manufacture of paints, polymers, glues and biofuels.

 The team has identified a new nickel-gallium catalyst to replace conventional copper-zinc-aluminum in the process.
 The new catalyst can produce methanol at low-pressure, with fewer side-products.
-Nickel is relatively abundant, and gallium, although more expensive, is widely used in the electronics industry.
-The new catalyst could eventually be scaled up for industrial use.
+Nickel is relatively abundant, and gallium, although more expensive, is

 The team is now fine-tuning the process to make methanol synthesis a truly carbon-neutral process.
 This will still require to overcome many additional hurdles.